 Midway Point: The famous rocky outcropping in Pebble Beach which supports the Lone Cypress.

-MIIS: Monterey Institute of International Studies, a civilian language school located just west of downtown Monterey on Van Buren Street.
+MIIS: Middlebury Institute of International Studies at Monterey, a civilian language school located just west of downtown Monterey on Van Buren Street.
+Prior to 2015 it was called Monterey Institute of International Studies.

 Mission Fields: The residential neighborhood on the floodplain along Rio Road between Highway 1 and the Carmel Mission.